aautcq/alpaca/README.md

 # Matey

 This is a personal LLM UI built with [Nuxt 3](https://v3.nuxtjs.org/) and [LangChain](https://js.langchain.com/).
+It communicates with a local [Ollama](https://ollama.ai/) server to generate responses.

 ## Setup

-Make sure to install the dependencies:
+Make sure to install the dependencies with PNPM or whatever package manager you prefer:

 ```bash
 pnpm install